cucapra/dahlia/README.md

 ## Setup/Use

-Install dependencies (in addition to OCaml and OPAM):
+Install dependencies (in addition to OCaml and OPAM) and update the OPAM environment:

 	$ opam install dune
 	$ opam install menhir
 	$ opam install core
+	$ eval $(opam env)

 Then, build and install `seac` compiler: